niclaz/Archive-of-Bitcoin-Whitepaper-translations/README.md

 This repository is an archive of all the PDF versions of Bitcoin Whitepaper in various languages - saved for posterity

+Sources:
-Some are taken from Bitcoin . org and some added from other sources
+- Bitcoin . org repository on Github
+- Exonumia . africa's doc section within Github
+- @jonassterud's similar repository on Github

 **Disclaimer**: The repo owner does not certify nor validate the quality of these translated whitepapers, nor do they claim any ownership over contents herein.